 A farmer and I were sitting at the farmhouse table having a heated discussion about his frustrations with his siblings.
 His brothers and sisters are uncomfortable with family plans for the farm assets.
 Sound familiar?
 This story is played over in thousands of farms across the bald prairie this winter as parents releasing management of the farm strive to treat all children “fair.”
 What makes the decision agonizing is that “fair” may not — and probably should not — mean “equal.”
 The farmer said, “Elaine, it’s like DNA pay.
 For being born in a family, everyone deserves to get something, but what about my decades of contribution to building the business?”

-Keep that thought…two sides of the ledger…DNA pay and contribution to wealth.
+Keep that thought…two sides of the ledger…DNA pay and contribute to wealth.

-Transition specialist Dave Goeller from University of Nebraska at Lincoln said at the same conference that, “There is nothing more unfair than treating the un-equals equally.
-In business the heir contributes to the wealth to protect the wealth.
+Transition specialist Dave Goeller from the University of Nebraska at Lincoln said at the same conference, “There is nothing more unfair than treating the un-equals equally.
+In business, the heir contributes to the wealth to protect the wealth.
 If there is even distribution of wealth, there is no consideration of contribution!”

 That’s exactly as my farmer friend sees it.

 The DNA pay is gifts, shares, and assets allocated to children just because they are part of a family.
-The other side…the contribution factor of the farming heir…has to be considered in the succession planning equation when share percentages, gifts, and plans are being made.
+On the other side…the contribution factor of the farming heir…has to be considered in the succession planning equation when share percentages, gifts, and plans are being made.

 This is where I stand on my soapbox and say, “GET YE A FINANCIAL PLANNER!”
 At 62, you can still do some future financial planning, but if you are 42 and reading this, please set out some lifestyle financial plans now, beyond what plans you have for investing money back into your farm business.
 The more non-farm income streams available for DNA pay (if any) the better flexibility and freedom you will have to deal with being “fair to the kids.”